NoamZeise/gficl/README.md

 ## Building an Example

 To check all the requirements are installed properly, run `make`.
-A portable executable version of one of the examples should be at `bin/cube-wave`.
+A portable executable version of one of the examples should be in `bin/`.

 ## Using the Library

-See `examples/` for how to use the library.

-`gficl-examples.asd` shows you how to import the library into your project.
+`gficl-examples.asd` shows you how you might use the library into your project.

 Any opengl objects created by gficl inherit from `GL-OBJECT` and need to be manually freed after their resources are no longer needed.